systream/feature-switch/README.md

 }
 ```

-This library requires `php 5.6` or higher.
-PHP7 and HHVM is also supported and tested.
+This library requires `php 5.6` or higher, but also works on php 5.4.

 ## Usage examples